icrto/xML/README.md

 ### Unsupervised Explanation Loss
 <p align="justify">
 An explanation should be sparse (contain the most important information, eliminating redundancy) and spatially contiguous (semantically related parts of the images should be connected).
+Once more, we introduce the β hyperparameter as a way to control the influence of these properties in the produced explanations of the mini-batch.
 </p>

 ![UnsupervisedLoss](https://latex.codecogs.com/gif.latex?%5Cmathcal%7BL%7D_%7Bexpl%5C_unsup%7D%20%3D%20%5Cbeta%20%5Csum_%7Bi%20%3D%201%7D%5E%7BN%7D%20%5Cmathcal%7BL%7D_%7Bsparsity%7D%28%5Chat%7Bz%7D_i%29%20&plus;%20%281%20-%20%5Cbeta%29%20%5Csum_%7Bi%20%3D%201%7D%5E%7BN%7D%20%5Cmathcal%7BL%7D_%7Bcontiguity%7D%28%5Chat%7Bz%7D_i%29)